amycozy/AdminLawGuide/README.md

-# Administrative Law Guide - Professor Hoopes' Class
+# Administrative Law Guide for Class

-This repository contains a comprehensive study guide for Administrative Law, based on Professor Hoopes' course.
+This repository contains a comprehensive study guide for Administrative Law, based on the course I took in Spring 2025.
 The guide provides detailed explanations of key concepts, case summaries, and visual aids to help students understand the complex doctrines of administrative law.

 ## Overview